Configuration

 metrics_output_path: <PATH>

-# List all of the parent output directories (i.e. wf-outputs-xxxxxxxxxxx) that contain metrics results to be included in the plot
+# List of output directories (e.g. wf-outputs-xxxxxxxxxxx) whose metrics should be plotted

 metrics_dir: